DHS threatens to revoke Harvard’s eligibility to host international students unless it turns over disciplinary records

 “We will continue to comply with the law and expect the Administration to do the same,” the statement said.
 “If federal action is taken against a member of our community, we expect it will be based on clear evidence, follow established legal procedures, and respect the constitutional rights afforded to all individuals.”

-The letter accuses Harvard of creating a “hostile learning environment” for Jewish students, according to The Harvard Crimson.
+The DHS letter accuses Harvard of creating a “hostile learning environment” for Jewish students, according to the student newspaper The Harvard Crimson.
 CNN is working to obtain a copy of the letter.

 “It is a privilege to have foreign students attend Harvard University, not a guarantee,” the letter reads, according to the school newspaper.